Juliette Carrillo is a nationally recognized theatre director, writer and award-winning filmmaker from Los Angeles, CA.

 A graduate of the Yale School of Drama, Juliette has directed critically acclaimed productions across the country, including premieres and classics at theaters such as Oregon Shakespeare Festival, Seattle Repertory Theater, Denver Theater Center, Yale Repertory Theatre, the Mark Taper Forum South Coast Repertory, Magic Theatre, Alliance Theatre, Arizona Theater Company and Actor’s Theatre of Louisville.
 She is known for developing new plays and has directed numerous workshops in regional as well NYC theatres such as The Public, New York Theatre Workshop, INTAR and The Women’s Project.

-Juliette collaborates regularly with established writers such as Octavio Solis, Luis Alfaro, Karen Zacarías, Meg Miroshnik and Kimber Lee.
+Juliette collaborates regularly with established writers such as Octavio Solis, Luis Alfaro, Karen Zacarías, and Carmen Aguirre.

 An ensemble member of Cornerstone Theater, Juliette has collaborated with numerous communities in writing and directing original work.
 She has worked with, amongst others, the Hindu community, the East Salinas farm workers, seniors and their caregivers, and the Los Angeles River community.